-The FAA recently published new regulations that created several new classes of amateur rockets.
-A full explanation of how they made the decisions to make the changes in these regulations was published by .
+The FAA published regulations that create several new classes of amateur rockets.
 The two classes of most interest to NAR members are Class 1 and Class 2.

 Class 1 Model Rockets

-Class 1 rockets include what used to be known as model and large model rockets.
+Class 1 rockets include what is known as model and large model rockets.
 They are defined at 14 CFR 101.22(a):

 Class 1 Model Rocket means an amateur rocket that:

 - Uses no more than 125 grams (4.4 ounces) of propellant;

 - Is made of paper, wood, or breakable plastic;

 - Weighs no more than 1,500 grams (53 ounces), including the propellant.

 As long as the general operating limitations at 14 CFR 101.23 listed below are followed, they can be freely launched.